mpvnet-player/mpv.net/README.md

 #### Command Palette Screenshot

 Forgot where a command in the menu is located or what shortcut key it has?
-Just press Ctrl+Shift+P and find it easily in the searchable command palette.
+Just press F1 and find it easily in the searchable command palette.

 ![Command Palette](https://raw.githubusercontent.com/stax76/mpv.net/master/img/CommandPalette.png)